 All contracted providers in the CCA network are required to direct members to in-network CCA providers when arranging for covered services related to a member's care.
-A list of In-network CCA providers can be on the Provider Directory or by contacting CCA Provider Services at 866-420-9332.
+A list of in-network CCA providers can be found in the Provider Directory or by contacting CCA Provider Services at 866-420-9332.